Thursday, August 24, 2017

 that will financially support the Narcissus project.
 PWM

-The schedule of activities, following the meet and greet, opened with a welcome to the guests by the Narcissus project manager, Phil Morse :) The first of three presentations compared the timeline of the personal lives of two men that will forever be associated with Narcissus, Theodore Roosevelt, and W. S. Libbey.
+The schedule of activities, following the meet and greet, opened with a welcome to the guests by the Narcissus project manager, Phil Morse :) The first of three presentations compared the timeline of the personal lives of two men who will forever be associated with Narcissus, Theodore Roosevelt, and W. S. Libbey.
 Theodore Roosevelt was a passenger on the Narcissus on August 18, 1914.
 W. S. Libbey was the enterprising builder of the Portland-Lewiston Interurban (PLI).
 Libbey was also personally involved in the decisions on the interior appointment and the naming of the luxurious interurban coaches.

 The screen in the background has the first slide of the presentation by this